NC-DE-DataBakers/NC-DE-DataBakers/README.md

 Using `pg8000`, a connection is made using credentials sourced from the AWS secrets manager.

-The `extractor_lambda` extracts data from the ToteSys database, temporarily saving them to a local `tmp` directory as CSV files.
+The `extractor_lambda` extracts data from the ToteSys database and loads this to AWS.

+For each table in the ToteSys database, data is extracted using PSQL queries and temporarily saving them to a local `tmp/csv_input` directory as CSV files.
 With `boto3`, we can access the AWS console and load these files to the `input_csv_key` within the `csv-store` S3 bucket.
-Upon completion of loading the CSV files to the targeted key, a `csv_export.txt` file is generated and loaded, confirming success of data extraction.

 <table>
 <tr><th>Local tmp directory</th><th>AWS S3 bucket</th></tr>